home-assistant/home-assistant.io/source/_components/bluesound.markdown

  - /components/media_player.bluesound/
 ---

-The `bluesound` platform allows you to control your [Bluesound](http://www.bluesound.com/) HiFi wireless speakers and audio components from Home Assistant.
+The `bluesound` platform allows you to control your [Bluesound](http://www.bluesound.com/) HiFi wireless speakers and audio integrations from Home Assistant.

 If you want to automatically discover new devices, just make sure you have discovery: in your configuration.yaml file.
 To manually add a Bluesound device to your installation, add the following to your configuration.yaml file: